Anaheim Ducks: Colors and logos

-The Ducks' logo features a webbed foot forming a "D".
+Upon renaming, the Ducks' logo changed into a webbed foot forming a "D".
 The text itself is gold (which sometimes may appear as bronze as well) with orange and black accents (forming a three-dimensional appearance).
 The entire logo is in turn outlined by silver.
-This is shortened from a prior version that spelled out the word "Ducks" in all capital letters.
+This is shortened from a prior wordmark logo that spelled out the word "Ducks" in all capital letters.

-The old logo of the Ducks prior to the name change featured an old-style goaltender mask, shaped to form the appearance of a duck bill.
-Behind the mask are two intersecting hockey sticks, a black hockey puck, and a triangle; the color of the triangle was either green or gray, depending on how the logo is used.
-This is now used on a shoulder patch of the current uniforms, with the triangle in orange.
+The current logo of the Ducks is similar to that used in 1993–2006.
+The refreshed current version has orange hockey sticks which are flat and more curved than that of the original.
+The triangle is gold, along with the shading under the mask.
+Other new additions include an orange eye and gold shading above the mask’s eye hole.
+The sticks of the logo still retains the "W" tape, and when shown together shows WW as a nod to the mascot Wild Wing.
+A revised duck foot, dropping the orange stripe, grey and white outlines is featured as a secondary logo on the shoulders.

 Mascot

-The official mascot for the Anaheim Ducks is an anthropomorphized duck by the name of Wild Wing.
-He has been the team's mascot since its inaugural season, and his name was chosen through fan voting.
+The official mascot for the team is an anthropomorphized duck by the name of Wild Wing.
+He has been the team's mascot since its inaugural season.
 He wears a Ducks jersey with the number 93 on the back, referring to the year the Ducks became an NHL team.

 He regularly descends from the rafters of the arena when making his in-game entrances.
 In one such descent the rigging that lowered Wild Wing from the rafters malfunctioned leaving the mascot trapped fifty feet above the ice for several minutes.
 Another well known blunder occurred in October 1995 when Wild Wing, attempting to jump through a "wall of fire", accidentally tripped causing the mascot to land on the fire and set his costume ablaze.

 His physical appearance is similar to the duck mask in the original Mighty Ducks logo.
 A bronze statue of Wild Wing was located outside the south doors of Honda Center from 1993 to 2012, until construction began on the 'Grand Terrace' addition to the arena.
-When construction was completed and the Grand Terrace opened in October 2013, the statue was noticeably absent.
+When construction was completed and the Grand Terrace opened, the statue was noticeably absent.
+The statue was later returned from storage in 2017 and sits at the southeast entrance of the arena.

 The mascot was the inspiration for the character Wildwing Flashblade in Disney's Mighty Ducks cartoon series.

-During the same time in which the team announced a name change as well as change in jersey designs, there was an attempt by the team's owners to change or replace the mascot, Wild Wing, but was halted after a highly successful petition by fans.

-The Mighty Ducks also used a secondary "mascot", a person (with no particular costume) called "The Iceman", during the team's first game in 1993.
-"The Iceman" appeared occasionally in the stands, played an electric guitar, and attempted to liven up the crowd.
-However, "The Iceman" was poorly received by fans and was quickly eliminated as the Ducks lost to the Red Wings in their inaugural game, 7–2.
+The Mighty Ducks also used a secondary "mascot", a person (with no particular costume) called the Iceman, during the team's first game in 1993.
+The Iceman appeared occasionally in the stands, played an electric guitar, and attempted to liven up the crowd.
+However, the Iceman was poorly received by fans and was quickly eliminated after the Ducks lost to the Red Wings in their inaugural game, 7–2.